Advice 6

 Nor will anyone tell you.
 They will simply stop breathing for a moment and go elsewhere.
 Anywhere.

 Sneezing.
 I am the world's worst sneezer so I should know.
-If you sneeze and cover your mouth out of courtesy to others, then your next move is to report to the restroom and wash your hands.
+If you sneeze, cover your mouth out of courtesy to others (or try sneezing into your shirt at the elbow area.
+After a sneeze or two, then your next move is to report to the restroom IMMEDIATELY and wash your hands.
 People are watching.
-No one wants to touch your hands.
-The smart move during sneezing times is to be sure to carry tissues.
+I guarantee it.

 Here is a letter to help emphasize the point.
 This is from a lady named Adriana: